DNN-Connect/IdentitySwitcher/README.md

 It is even possible to switch to a host user, when allowed by the host account in the settings of the module.

-Remve the module before going live?
+Remove the module before going live?

+**Credits**: Original version created by ErikVB